– The Bible Series –

 The BIG IDEA

 Having an overview of the Bible makes this big book easier to understand.

 The Bible can seem big and complicated, so many people don’t want to read it.

 Realize how the parts of the Bible fit together and how we fit into the Bible’s story.

 - KNOW: How to be familiar with the Bible and not be intimidated by it.

-- EXPERIENCE: A curiosity that will drive us to read the Bible more and a confidence to open it and read it on a regular basis.
+- EXPERIENCE: A curiosity that will drive us to read the Bible more and the confidence to open it and read it on a regular basis.

 - DO: See our place in the Bible’s story and begin to read it and apply it to our lives.